ccmucdenver/ccm-docs/docs/clusters_guide.md

 When you want to reconnect to your screen session later, log back onto wherever you started the screen and type <code>screen –r</code>.
 If you have more than one screen, it’ll complain and tell you the screens you have available to reconnect to.
 Type <code>screen –r 'name’</code> to reconnect to that screen.

+### Passwords

+The system uses your normal UCD portal/email login username and password, but users must be added before using the system.
+Please go to [accounts](./accounts/) to request to be added to the system.

 ### File Storage

 The home directories are on a shared file server and linked as `/home/username` .
 Projects are found in `/storage/department/projects` (where department may be one of many departments who use this system).